From Passive Program to Marketing Main Event: Is Your Free Trial Ready for Prime-Time?

 Aventi Group’s Trial Optimization Assessment Service can put you on the right path

 Aventi Group has deep experience in optimizing trial performance.
-If you’re interested in getting an objective, expert assessment of your software trial, we can provide a comprehensive evaluation with actionable insights to help ensure your free trial is ready for prime time.
+If you’re interested in getting an objective, expert assessment of your trial marketing, we can provide a comprehensive evaluation with actionable insights to help ensure your free trial is ready for prime time.
 Contact us here.